A.B. Hill

 A.B.
-Hill (1838 – July 15, 1887) was a noted official of the New York Stock Exchange in the 19th century.
+Hill (1838 – July 15, 1887) was an official of the New York Stock Exchange in the 19th century.
 He was born in London, England, but came to the United States as an infant after his father accepted a professorship at Oberlin College.
 Hill later graduated from Oberlin with honors.

 Career

 He began his work career as a clerk in a St. Louis store, prior to leaving for Boston, Massachusetts, where he entered the brokerage business.
 He achieved success, building a large clientele, and was named a governor of the Boston Stock Exchange.
 In 1879 Hill came to New York City, where he purchased a seat on the New York Stock Exchange.
 He became an associate of the H.L.
 Horton Company which was located at 56 Broadway, in Manhattan.
 He was elected vice president of the NYSE and voted against an important measure which sought to whitewash the record of stock manipulator Henry S. Ives.